Tacloban, Leyte

-First-time in Tacloban City, Leyte
+First-time in Tacloban City, Leyte: In The Aftermath of Yolanda

 I have never expected that the almost year-long anticipation of my first trip to Tacloban would change at the last minute.
 Yet, it was for good, because with the recent onslaught of typhoon Yolanda that ravaged Tacloban and other parts of the Eastern Visayas region, it would be hard to have an itinerary that entirely focuses on fun and relaxation, as most vacations would spell.
 Similarly, what brought me and my Tacloban-bound travel buddies together was our passion to serve communities through volunteering.